Personalize selling with product rec quizzes 👉

 • “On a scale of 1–10, how satisfied are you with our service?”

 Qualitative market research involves more of the “how” and “why” questions.
-It’s done at a much smaller scale, and is less structured and more exploratory, aiming for insight rather than certainty.
-It helps you find out how customers feel about your product, their opinions and preferences—in other words, things that cannot be quantified.
+It’s done at a much smaller scale, is less structured and more exploratory, aiming for insight rather than certainty.
+It helps you find out how customers feel about your product, their opinions and preferences—in other words, things that can't be quantified.

 Examples of qualitative questions: